rickelsum/hacktrick-home-lab/README.md

 You can monitor and manage your containers by pointing the browser to [https://containers.your_domain]

 You can monitor and manage your databases by pointing the browser to [https://db.your_domain]

+Finally Setup your new Wordpress site by going to [https://your_domain]

 Make sure you have the relevant A records set in your DNS